Mission Santa BarbaraCurrently Closed

 - Continue up Mission Street until it ends at Laguna St. (about 1 mile) Turn left on Laguna.
 The Mission is straight ahead 2 blocks.

-How To reach Mission Santa Barbara by Public Transport
+How to Reach Mission Santa Barbara

 - The Line 22 bus offers public transportation to Santa Barbara's attractions, including daily service to the Mission.